C23-PS376/SpeakSure_MobileApps/README.md

 # SpeakSure Documentation

-Berikut adalah panduan langkah demi langkah untuk mengunduh, menginstal, dan menjalankan aplikasi Android menggunakan Android Studio dan Git.
+Here is a step-by-step guide to download, install, and run SpeakSure using Android Studio and Git.

-## Persyaratan
+## Prerequisites

-Sebelum memulai, pastikan Anda telah memenuhi persyaratan berikut:
+Before getting started, make sure you meet the following requirements:

-1. **Android Studio**: Pastikan Anda telah menginstal Android Studio.
-Jika belum, Anda dapat mengunduhnya dari tautan berikut: [Android Studio](https://developer.android.com/studio).
+1. **Android Studio**: Ensure that you have Android Studio installed.
+If not, you can download it from the following link: [Android Studio](https://developer.android.com/studio).
-2. **Git**: Pastikan Anda telah menginstal Git pada sistem Anda.
-Jika belum, Anda dapat mengunduhnya dari tautan berikut: [Git](https://git-scm.com/downloads).
+2. **Git**: Make sure you have Git installed on your system.
+If not, you can download it from the following link: [Git](https://git-scm.com/downloads).

-## Langkah-langkah
+## Steps

-### 1. Mengunduh dan Menginstal Android Studio
+### 1. Downloading and Installing Android Studio

-Anda dapat mengikuti langkah-langkah berikut untuk mengunduh dan menginstal Android Studio:
+You can follow these steps to download and install Android Studio:

-1. Kunjungi [tautan ini](https://developer.android.com/studio) dan unduh Android Studio sesuai dengan sistem operasi yang Anda gunakan.
+1. Visit [this link](https://developer.android.com/studio) and download Android Studio based on your operating system.
-2. Setelah selesai mengunduh, buka file instalasi dan ikuti petunjuk pada layar untuk menginstal Android Studio.
+2. Once the download is complete, open the installation file and follow the on-screen instructions to install Android Studio.
-3. Ikuti langkah-langkah instalasi yang disediakan oleh installer hingga selesai.
+3. Follow the installation steps provided by the installer until the installation is complete.
-4. Setelah selesai, Android Studio akan terinstal di sistem Anda.
+4. Once finished, Android Studio will be installed on your system.

-### 2. Mengunduh dan Menginstal Git
+### 2. Downloading and Installing Git

-Anda dapat mengikuti langkah-langkah berikut untuk mengunduh dan menginstal Git:
+You can follow these steps to download and install Git:

-1. Kunjungi [tautan ini](https://git-scm.com/downloads) dan unduh Git sesuai dengan sistem operasi yang Anda gunakan.
+1. Visit [this link](https://git-scm.com/downloads) and download Git based on your operating system.
-2. Setelah selesai mengunduh, buka file instalasi dan ikuti petunjuk pada layar untuk menginstal Git.
+2. Once the download is complete, open the installation file and follow the on-screen instructions to install Git.
-3. Ikuti langkah-langkah instalasi yang disediakan oleh installer hingga selesai.
+3. Follow the installation steps provided by the installer until the installation is complete.
-4. Setelah selesai, Git akan terinstal di sistem Anda.
+4. Once finished, Git will be installed on your system.

-### 3. Melakukan Git Clone dari Repo GitHub
+### 3. Performing Git Clone from GitHub Repo

-Untuk melakukan Git clone dari repositori GitHub, ikuti langkah-langkah berikut:
+To perform a Git clone from a GitHub repository, follow these steps:

-1. Buka terminal atau command prompt pada sistem Anda.
+1. Open a terminal or command prompt on your system.
-2. Pindah ke direktori tempat Anda ingin melakukan clone repositori.
+2. Navigate to the directory where you want to perform the repository clone.
-3. Salin URL repositori GitHub yang ingin Anda clone.
+3. Copy the URL of the GitHub repository you want to clone.
-4. Jalankan perintah berikut ini di terminal atau command prompt untuk melakukan clone:
+4. Run the following command in the terminal or command prompt to perform the clone:

 > ```git clone https://github.com/C23-PS376/SpeakSure_MobileApps.git```

 5. Git akan mengunduh repositori ke direktori yang ditentukan.

-### 4. Membuat Aplikasi Android dari Kode Menjadi APK
+5. Git will download the repository to the specified directory.

-Untuk menghasilkan APK dari kode sumber aplikasi Android, ikuti langkah-langkah berikut:
+### 4. Building an Android App from Code to APK

-1. Buka Android Studio di sistem Anda.
+To generate an APK from the source code of the Android application, follow these steps:

-2. Pilih opsi "Open an existing Android Studio project" pada layar utama.
+1. Open Android Studio on your system.
-3. Pilih direktori tempat Anda melakukan Git clone dari repositori.
+2. Select the "Open an existing Android Studio project" option on the main screen.
-4. Tunggu hingga Android Studio membuka proyek.
+3. Choose the directory where you performed the Git clone from the repository.
-5. Pada bilah menu atas, pilih "Build" dan kemudian pilih "Build Bundle(s) / APK(s)".
+4. Wait for Android Studio to open the project.
-6. Pilih opsi "Build APK(s)".
+5. On the top menu bar, select "Build" and then choose "Build Bundle(s) / APK(s)".
-7. Tunggu hingga proses build selesai.
+6. Select the "Build APK(s)" option.
-8. Setelah selesai, APK akan dihasilkan dan dapat ditemukan di direktori proyek, biasanya dalam folder "app/build/outputs/apk/release".
+7. Wait for the build process to complete.

-Selamat!
-Anda telah berhasil membuat APK dari kode sumber aplikasi **SpeakSure**.
+8. Once finished, the APK will be generated and can be found in the project directory, usually in the "app/build/outputs/apk/release" folder.

-Harap dicatat bahwa langkah-langkah di atas memberikan gambaran umum tentang cara mengunduh, menginstal, dan menjalankan aplikasi Android menggunakan Android Studio dan Git.
-Anda mungkin perlu menyesuaikan langkah-langkah tersebut sesuai dengan kebutuhan dan lingkungan pengembangan Anda.
+Congratulations!
+You have successfully created an **Speaksure** APK from the Android application source code.